mruby/mruby/doc/compile/README.md

 It is called C++ ABI mode.
 By using C++ exception it can release C++ stack object correctly.
 Whenever you mix C++ code C++ ABI mode would be enabled automatically.
-If you need to enable C++ ABI mode explicity add the following:
+If you need to enable C++ ABI mode explicitly add the following:
 ```ruby
 conf.enable_cxx_abi
 ```